canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_Bianciardi_BrainstemNavigatorV0.9/README.md

 antsApplyTransform from the fmriprep 20.0.3 LTS singularity container was used to perform the alignment on the to probablistic versions of the parcels and was implemented by the script warp_to_MNI152NLin2009cAsym0.sh.
 This was in turn invoked by warp_to_MNI152NLin2009cAsym.sh on the Dartmouth HPC system.
 The probablistic versions of the parcels were then used to regenerate the atlas in MNI152NLin2009cAsym space, and the result is also provided in this directory.

+## Comparison between spaces

+Given the small scale of these structures accurate alignment is critically important for localization.
+Diedrichsen has specific brainstem alignment protocols that may be worth looking into, but at the very least you should be using the same reference template.

+ToDo: Add examples of parcellations aligned to MNI152NLin6Asym and MNI152NLin2009cAsym here.

 ### Copyright

 Brainstem Navigator License